Helping you navigate long-term care and aging with expert guidance, trusted information, and practical tools.

 Love Relationships After 50: Situationships on the Rise

-As a society, we're enjoying greater longevity than ever before.
-Many individuals over 50 find themselves seeking companionships; however, a less committed type of relationship is growing in popularity.
+Life doesn't end at 50, and we enjoy greater longevity than ever before.
+Those who find themselves alone will naturally seek companionship.
+However, a less committed type of relationship is growing in popularity.

 Anna Marino